 - demonstrate favouritism towards those of one religion over another; or

-The application for permission must be supported by a very detailed personal statement in support of the Application.
-Such supporting statement of the Applicant should meticulously address:
+The application for permission must be supported by a very detailed personal statement.
+Such a supporting statement of the Applicant should meticulously address:

 - the background of the case,

-- why both the marriage and the foreign divorce is entitled to be recognised as valid in England & Wales; and
+- why both the marriage and the foreign divorce are entitled to be recognised as valid in England & Wales; and

 - how the jurisdictional requirements are satisfied.